wp-plugins/my-simple-space/readme.txt

 1. The dashboard widget

 == Changelog ==

+= 1.0.7 =
+* Fix for sites that return the home_path as /.
+Gets the absolute path using ABSPATH instead.

 = 1.0.6 =
 * 1.0.5 update killed data for sites not using WordPress in a subfolder.
 This is now fixed.